lnz/log-k-decomp/README.md

 # log-k-decomp
-Log-K-Decomp implements parallel algorithm to compute Hypertree Decompositions based on the structural information of CQs or CSPs.
+Log-K-Decomp implements a novel parallel algorithm to compute Hypertree Decompositions based on the structural information of CQs or CSPs.
 This can then be used to evaluate them in provably polynomial time.

 ## How to build